apify/apify-sdk-js/packages/actor-scraper/jsdom-scraper/README.md

-# Cheerio Scraper
+# JSDOM Scraper

-Cheerio Scraper is a ready-made solution for crawling websites using plain HTTP requests.
-It retrieves the HTML pages, parses them using the [Cheerio](https://cheerio.js.org) Node.js library and lets you extract any data from them.
+JSDOM Scraper is a ready-made solution for crawling websites using plain HTTP requests.
+It retrieves the HTML pages, parses them using the [JSDOM](https://github.com/jsdom/jsdom) Node.js library and lets you extract any data from them using the Window API you know from browsers.
 Fast.

-Cheerio is a server-side version of the popular [jQuery](https://jquery.com) library.
-It does not require a browser but instead constructs a DOM from an HTML string.
-It then provides the user an API to work with that DOM.
+JSDOM is a server-side emulation of the standard browser Window API.
+It does not require a browser - instead, it constructs a DOM tree from a provided HTML string.
+The user is then presented with an API to work with that DOM tree.

-Cheerio Scraper is ideal for scraping web pages that do not rely on client-side JavaScript to serve their content and can be up to 20 times faster than using a full-browser solution such as Puppeteer.
+JSDOM Scraper is ideal for scraping web pages which utilize light client-side JavaScript to serve their content - it can be up to 20 times faster than using a full-browser solution such as Puppeteer!

-If you're unfamiliar with web scraping or web development in general, you might prefer to start with [**Scraping with Web Scraper**](https://docs.apify.com/tutorials/apify-scrapers/web-scraper) tutorial from the Apify documentation and then continue with [**Scraping with Cheerio Scraper**](https://docs.apify.com/tutorials/apify-scrapers/cheerio-scraper), a tutorial which will walk you through all the steps and provide a number of examples.
+If you're unfamiliar with web scraping or web development in general, you might prefer to start with [**Scraping with Web Scraper**](https://docs.apify.com/tutorials/apify-scrapers/web-scraper) tutorial from the Apify documentation, a tutorial which will walk you through all the steps and provide a number of examples.

 ## Usage

-To get started with Cheerio Scraper, you only need two things.
+To get started with JSDOM Scraper, you only need two things.
 First, tell the scraper which web pages it should load.
 Second, tell it how to extract data from each page.

 The scraper starts by loading the pages specified in the [**Start URLs**](#start-urls) field.
 You can make the scraper follow page links on the fly by setting a [**Link selector**](#link-selector), **[Glob Patterns](#glob-patterns)** and/or **[Pseudo-URLs](#pseudo-urls)** to tell the scraper which links it should add to the crawling queue.
 This is useful for the recursive crawling of entire websites, e.g. to find all products in an online store.

 To tell the scraper how to extract data from web pages, you need to provide a [**Page function**](#page-function).
 This is JavaScript code that is executed for every web page loaded.
-Since the scraper does not use the full web browser, writing the **Page function** is equivalent to writing server-side Node.js code - it uses the server-side library [Cheerio](https://cheerio.js.org).
+Since the scraper does not use the full web browser, writing the **Page function** is equivalent to writing server-side Node.js code - it uses the server-side library [JSDOM](https://github.com/jsdom/jsdom).

-In summary, Cheerio Scraper works as follows:
+In summary, JSDOM Scraper works as follows:

 1. Adds each [Start URL](#start-urls) to the crawling queue.
 2. Fetches the first URL from the queue and constructs a DOM from the fetched HTML string.